ht-diva/Literature_Review_for_Believe/README.md

 - Zhang et al., 2022 (DOI: 10.1038/s41588-022-01051-w)

 Additionally, we included the Sun et al. 2023 UK Biobank study (DOI: 10.1038/s41586-023-06592-6), which employed the Olink proteomic platform and represents the largest pQTL study conducted to date in a European population (54,219 individuals and 2,923 protein targets).
 Although this study used a different proteomic technology, it presents an important opportunity to compare and cross-validate pQTL signals across distinct platforms.
+(/exchange/healthds/pQTL/Reference_datasets_for_QC_proteomics/literature_table/literature_file.xlsx)

 We also aim to apply the same approach for the Believe study by including a non-European population to ensure a broader spectrum for determining whether a signal is true or not.

 ## Starting point ##
-As a starting point, we have decided to include the ARIC study, which focuses on the African-American population (download file here: https://github.com/ht-diva/Literature_Review_for_Believe/tree/main/files)
+As a starting point, we have decided to include the ARIC study, which focuses on the African-American population.
+You can download the file here: ARIC study file.
+We still need to discuss with Adam on the 19th of March to finalize which other studies to include in our analysis.
+However, in the meantime, the work can begin with the ARIC study as a non-European dataset to start familiarizing with the process (you can download the ARIC table here: https://github.com/ht-diva/Literature_Review_for_Believe/tree/main/files).

 **step to need to followed:**
 All literature files must be standardized using the following column names: